KooshaOm/Escape-079-Retro-Game/README.md

 ![Gate Confirmation](media/gate_locked_ability.png)

 **Description**: The AI character confirms and builds a gate, which is shown in red.
-The lock icon at the top changes from open to closed, indicating that the gate blocking ability has been used.
+The lock icon at the top changes from open to closed, indicating that the gate-blocking ability has been used.

 ---